Mikeitz & Vayeishev: Yoseif’s Theology, Part 1

 You never know what human beings will turn out to be capable of doing.

-Repost: Vayiggash
+Repost: Vayigash

 I went back to my 2014 post on Joseph as a “Serial Sobber”, and I could not resist tearing it in two and rewriting both parts extensively.
-You can read the first part here: Mikeitz & Vayiggash: Serial Sobber, Part 1.
+You can read the first part here: Mikeitz & Vayigash: Serial Sobber, Part 1.
 I’ll post the second part next week, after I finish rewriting it.

 Unlike Joseph, I am a person who does not cry easily.
 I only break into sobs once every five to ten years, when I have been trying and trying to accomplish something, and I finally realize I have to give up.